 An artistic exploration of the oldest sourdough bread in Switzerland

-In 1976, archaeologists excavating at the train station in Twann make a find that is unique in Europe.
-Between pile dwellings, bones and arrowheads they find an intact sourdough bread.
-It has all the characteristics of today's bread.
-The crucial difference: villagers baked it around 5500 years ago in a Neolithic shore settlement.
+In 1976, archaeologists excavating at the railroad station in Twann made a unique discovery in Europe.
+Between pile dwellings, bones and arrowheads, they found an intact loaf of sourdough bread.
+It had all the characteristics of modern-day bread.
+The crucial difference: village women baked it around 5500 years ago in a Neolithic riverside settlement.

 In uncertain and unsteady times like these, questions about one's own transience come to the fore.
 At the same time - or precisely because of this - many people have recently devoted themselves to the millennia-old production process of sourdough.
 The bread of Twann is proof of the permanence and persistence of this process and ultimately of human existence.
 The artistic examination of the three authors Silja Dietiker, Jeannette Fischer and Susanne Vögeli with the bread of Twann can be discovered at Mühlerama .